power88w/helpdesk/README.md

 # IT Ticketing Web Application
     Ticketing system supports and helps you to better manage your help desk processes from first contact to resolution.
-Help ticketing system includes everything you need for ticket management including:
+H elp ticketing system includes everything you need for ticket management including:

 ## UX
 As a user (employee)